gwlilabmit/rendseq/README.md

   `pip install rendseq`

-To learn more about how to use this package -please check out our [documentation page](https://rendseq.readthedocs.io/en/latest/).
+To learn more about how to use this package -please check out our [documentation page](https://rendseq.readthedocs.io/en/latest/).  (built by Quarto)

+We also have example notebooks which can be accessed in the ["example notebooks"](https://github.com/gwlilabmit/rendseq/tree/main/example%20noteboooks) subfolder".
+This folder also includes some example data to see proper formatting and to play around with.
+These example notebooks can also be viewed on our [documentation page]().

 # Contribute